jpic/ansible-ssh-agent/README.rst

   ``ssh_insecure``).

-While this may be useless on an actual control machine, because obviously an ssh agent would already be properly configured, this is pretty useful for CI.
+While this may be useless on an actual control machine, because obviously an ssh agent would already be properly configured, this is useful to execute tests on empty containers.